dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 **TL;DR:** Unlike the previous version, .NET Core 2 provides native support to JSON Web Tokens.
 This allows us to integrate this technology in ASP.NET applications in an easier way.
 In this article, we will take a look at how to enable JWTs when creating a Web API application based on .NET Core 2.

-## A quick introduction to JWTs
+## A Quick Introduction to JWTs

 *JSON Web Tokens*, often shortened with JWTs, are gathering more and more popularity in the Web environment.
-It is an [open standard](https://tools.ietf.org/html/rfc7519) that allows transmitting data between parties as a JSON object in a compact and secure way.
+[It is an open standard that allows transmitting data between parties as a JSON object in a compact and secure way](https://auth0.com/docs/jwt).
 They are usually used in authentication and information exchange scenarios, since the data transmitted between a source and a target are digitally signed so that they can be easily verified and trusted.

 The JWTs are structured in three sections: